-Office for Standards in education (Ofsted) are the regulatory body responsible for ensuring that Childcare standard are met, and that Ofsted -registered providers are checked for safety and suitability when caring for children.
+Office for Standards in Education (Ofsted) are the regulatory body responsible for ensuring that Childcare standard are met, and that Ofsted - registered providers are checked for safety and suitability when caring for children.

-If a childcare provider is caring for children from birth to 31st of August after their fifth birthday, then they must be registered by Ofsted on the Early Years Register (EYR).
+If a childcare provider is caring for children from birth to 31 August after their fifth birthday, then they must be registered by Ofsted on the Early Years Register (EYR).
 Childcare providers on this register must also deliver the Early Years Foundation Stage also known as the EYFS.
 The EYFS sites the standards for early learning, development and care.

 These childcare providers can register with Ofsted on the General Childcare Register also known as the GCR.